KRWCLASSIC/IronShell/readme.md

 - The `name` field is used for all user-facing output in the PowerShell installer.
 - The `folder` field controls the install directory name; use it to match the folder your app creates or expects.
 - The endpoint name (e.g., `weget`) is what users will use in the install URL: `iwr http://yourserver/install/weget | iex`

+### 📜 License

+This project is licensed under **KRW LICENSE v1**
+Free for non-commercial use and public forks.

+💬 Contact me even for personal uses — I might feature your project!
+📬 <classic.krw@gmail.com> • Discord: @krwclassic